-The decrease in Opry and Attractions operating costs during 2009, as compared to 2008, was due primarily to decreased variable costs at our Corporate Magic business associated with the decreased revenues described above.
-Opry and Attractions operating costs increased in 2008, as compared to 2007, due primarily to increased variable expenses at our Corporate Magic business and the Grand Ole Opry associated with the increased revenues described above.
+The decrease in Opry and Attractions operating costs during 2010, as compared to 2009, was due primarily to decreases in each of the businesses that were closed as a result of the Nashville Flood.
+The decrease in Opry and Attractions operating costs during 2009, as compared to 2008, was due primarily to decreased variable costs associated with the decreased revenues described above.

+The decrease in Opry and Attractions selling, general and administrative expenses during 2010, as compared to 2009, was due primarily to decrease in each of the businesses that were closed as a result of the Nashville Flood.
 The decrease in Opry and Attractions selling, general and administrative expenses during 2009, as compared to 2008, was due primarily to our cost containment initiative.
-Selling, general and administrative expenses during 2008 remained relatively stable as compared to 2007.